Ajay-AjaySingh/Marmeto/Readme.md

+<a href="https://responsive-cart.netlify.app/">Click here to view the responsive cart</a>
 # Coding Assessment L-2 Code Submission Process with Boilerplate

 Welcome to the coding assessment l2.
 We are excited to see your skills in action.
 Please follow the instructions below to submit your solution.